Edinburgh Trams: Route

-The single, 18.5 km route begins running on-street at York Place, in the city centre.
+The single, 18.5 km route begins running on-street at Newhaven, and then, via an 8 stop extension which opened in June 2023, from the port of Leith to York Place (now served by Picardy Place) in the city centre.
 It turns into North St Andrew Street, crosses St Andrew Square.
 From the square, it heads southeast into Princes Street, and west along the street toward Haymarket, via Shandwick Place, Atholl Place and West Maitland Street.
 At Haymarket, the route heads onto a segregated track parallel to the Glasgow to Edinburgh mainline.
 It follows the railway line west for about 4.2 mi, to Edinburgh Park railway station.
 There, it leaves the railway line on a segregated track and heads north to Gogar Roundabout from where it heads northwest via Ingliston Park and Ride to Edinburgh Airport, where it terminates.

-An additional tram stop was opened in December 2016 in the Gogar area, between the Gyle Centre and Gogarburn tram stops.
-This stop, called Edinburgh Gateway, is situated alongside a new railway station on the Fife Circle Line to form a transport interchange between Edinburgh Trams and the Fife Circle and Edinburgh to Aberdeen Lines.
+An additional tram stop was opened in December 2016, between Gyle Centre and Gogarburn.
+This stop, called Edinburgh Gateway, is situated alongside the Edinburgh Gateway railway station which opened at the same time.
+The station provides an interchange between Edinburgh Trams and the Fife Circle Line and Edinburgh to Aberdeen Lines.
 After this stop opened, crews changed here rather than at the special short platform which had been constructed alongside the nearby Gogar depot.
 Thus, the additional stop at Edinburgh Gateway did not affect the end-to-end running time between the Airport and York Place.